Pulover/PuloversMacroCreator/Documentation/Playback.md

 Selects the Play Hotkey to execute the currently selected Macro.
 You can make combinations with modifiers such as `Ctrl + X`.

-If you want to use a hotkey that's not supported by this control, you can go to *Edit Macros* window (Ctrl+Shift+M) and enter a valid hotkey manually.
-In there you can use any supported AHK hotkey, including mouse buttons.
+**Note**: If you want to use a hotkey that's not supported by this control, you can go to *Edit Macros* window (Ctrl+Shift+M) and enter a valid hotkey manually.
+In there you can use any supported AHK hotkey, including mouse buttons and hotstrings.

+**Hotstrings**: [Hotstrings](https://www.autohotkey.com/docs/Hotstrings.htm) may be configured to be used for playback in the *Edit Macros* window (Ctrl+Shift+M).
+To define a hotstring, the triggering abbreviation must start pairs of colons as in this example:

+> ::btw

+The `X` symbol is necessary and will be inserted automatically if not present, so the resulting hotstring would be `:X:btw` in this case.
+You can add other [symbols](https://www.autohotkey.com/docs/Hotstrings.htm#Options) between the colons.

 **Windows Key**: To make combination with the Windows key, check the option *Add the Windows key to "Play" hotkey* in the Options menu or in the Options toolbar.